drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 # P

+#### paragraph length
+Generally speaking, paragraphs should be built around one core idea (which is usually part of a larger idea) and everything in the paragraph is germane to some facet of that idea.
+There is no ideal paragraph length, and different occasions, audiences, and genres might create different expectations for those contexts.
+In most essayistic writing, one- or two-sentence paragraphs are seen as underdeveloped and ineffective.
+Extremely long paragraphs, generally those more than half a page, are exhausting and create information overload.
+[The Purdue OWL has some good advice on paragraphing](https://owl.purdue.edu/owl/general_writing/academic_writing/paragraphs_and_paragraphing/index.html), including some advice on how you might judge when a new paragraph is necessary.
 #### Paramedic Method
 Richard Lanham's famous Paramedic Method for revising sentences helps you to rework vague, wordy, bureaucratic-sounding prose.
 [The Purdue OWL explains this easy, effective method](https://owl.english.purdue.edu/owl/resource/635/01/) for tightening sentences and reworking wooly ideas.
 The Writing Center at the University of Wisconsin-Madison has [an excellent handout](http://writing.wisc.edu/Handbook/CCS_wordyphrases.html) on tightening wordy phrases.
 #### passive voice